2022 Rizal local elections: Third District

 On March 25, 2021, President Rodrigo Duterte signed the Republic Act 11533, " An Act Reappropriating the Second Legislative District of the Province of Rizal Into Three Legislative Districts".
 San Mateo and Rodriguez (Montalban) will become Third and Fourth District, respectively.

 Board member Bartolome "Omie" Rivera Jr., who hailed from San Mateo, ran as mayor.
 His party's nominee was John Patrick Bautista.
-Board member Rolando Rivera, who also hailed from San Mateo, was term limited and passed away on March 24, 2022.
+Board member Rolando Rivera, who also hailed from San Mateo, was term limited and died on March 24, 2022.

 John Patrick Bautista won the elections.